tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ---

-By making `Parser` an instance of `Functor` we will be able to map functions over the result of a parse, this is very useful!
+By making `Parser` an instance of `Functor`, we will be able to map functions over the result of a parse.
+This is very useful!
 For example, consider the `int` parser, which parses a string to an `integer`, and if we want to apply a function to the result, such as adding 1 `(+1)`, we can fmap this over the parser.

 ```haskell
 add1 :: Parser Int